|Penfield Reef, CT|

 Upon learning that the lighthouse is listed on the National Register of Historic Places and must be maintained within guidelines set by the Connecticut Historical Society, the top bidder decided to not close on the deal.
 A second online auction for the lighthouse will eventually be offered.

 Hurricane Sandy ravaged Penfield Reef Lighthouse in 2012 with thirty-foot waves and a thirteen-foot storm surge, pushing in panels in doors and windows and ripping apart the built-in gutter on the roof.
 The Coast Guard invited bids in 2014 for repointing the exterior granite, erecting a new railing and access ladder, repairing the roof and lantern room, and cleaning up the interior.
-The project, which should get underway during the summer of 2014, is expected to cost between $500,000 and $1 million.
+The project, which was completed in 2015, cost around $1 million.

 Located 1.4 miles offshore from Fairfield, marking the entrance to Black Rock Harbor.
 Distant views from land are possible by taking